-- Pursuant to RCW 36.70A.210, these Skagit County Countywide Planning Policies ("Countywide Planning Policies" or "CPPs") establish a countywide framework for developing county, city and town comprehensive plans (collectively "Comprehensive Plans"). - ii Except as otherwise provided for by law, Skagit County, municipalities, and state agencies are subject to the Countywide Planning Policies.
-The Skagit County Comprehensive Plan, and the comprehensive plans of the cities and towns within Skagit County shall be consistent with these policies. - iii The 2002 Framework Agreement executed by Skagit County and every city and town within the county guides the process for adoption and amendment of Countywide Planning Policies. - The Board of County Commissioners adopt and amend Countywide Planning Policies in cooperation with the cities and towns, consistent with RCW 36.70A.210 and the 2002 Framework Agreement. - v All Elements of Comprehensive Plans, including maps and procedures, shall comply with these policies.
-Amendments to the other components of Comprehensive Plans shall conform to these policies. - vi As required by RCW 36.70A.120, activities and capital budgeting decisions made by Skagit County, and all cities and towns located within the county, shall be made in conformity with the locally adopted comprehensive plan. - vii The Skagit County Comprehensive Plan adopts by reference the following functional plans: Shoreline, Drainage, Floodplain, Schools, Special Districts, Parks and Recreation, Transportation, Watershed, the Coordinated Water System Plan and any other functional plans adopted by Skagit County.
-Each referenced plan shall be coordinated with, and consistent with, the Skagit County Comprehensive Plan. - viii All disputes over the proper interpretation of other functional plans and all implementing regulations, including zoning maps and zoning regulations, shall be resolved in favor of the interpretation which most clearly achieves Countywide Planning Policies. - Local governments shall pursue methods of collecting and displaying statistics, maps and other information necessary for government.
-Countywide Planning Policies, January 20242021 Proposed Revisions to include Housing (HB 1220) and Climate
+- i Pursuant to RCW 36.70A.210, these Skagit County Countywide Planning Policies ("Countywide Planning Policies" or "CPPs") establish a countywide framework for developing county, city and town comprehensive plans (collectively "Comprehensive Plans"). - ii Except as otherwise provided for by law, Skagit County, municipalities, and state agencies are subject to the Countywide Planning Policies.
+The Skagit County Comprehensive Plan, and the comprehensive plans of the cities and towns within Skagit County shall be consistent with these policies. - iii The 2002 Framework Agreement - executed by Skagit County and every city and town within the county - guides the process for adoption and amendment of Countywide Planning Policies. - iv The Board of County Commissioners adopt and amend Countywide Planning Policies in cooperation with the cities and towns, consistent with RCW 36.70A.210 and the 2002 Framework Agreement. - v All Elements of Comprehensive Plans, including maps and procedures, shall comply with these policies.
+Amendments to the other components of Comprehensive Plans shall conform to these policies. - vi As required by RCW 36.70A.120, activities and capital budgeting decisions made by Skagit County, and all cities and towns located within the county, shall be made in conformity with the locally adopted comprehensive plan. - The Skagit County Comprehensive Plan adopts by reference the following functional plans: vii Shoreline, Drainage, Floodplain, Schools, Special Districts, Parks and Recreation, Transportation, Watershed, the Coordinated Water System Plan and any other functional plans adopted by Skagit County.
+Each referenced plan shall be coordinated with, and consistent with, the Skagit County Comprehensive Plan. - viii All disputes over the proper interpretation of other functional plans and all implementing regulations, including zoning maps and zoning regulations, shall be resolved in favor of the interpretation which most clearly achieves Countywide Planning Policies. - ix Local governments shall pursue methods of collecting and displaying statistics, maps and other information necessary for government.
+Countywide Planning Policies, March 2025 x Upon adoption of Comprehensive Plans, sub-area plans will be considered to address homogeneous natural features and communities.